eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::GlobalEzmaxclientVersionV1Response;
 use EzmaxApi::Object::GlobalEzmaxcustomerGetConfigurationV1Response;
 use EzmaxApi::Object::HeaderAcceptLanguage;
+use EzmaxApi::Object::InscriptionGetAttachmentsV1Response;
+use EzmaxApi::Object::InscriptionGetAttachmentsV1ResponseMPayload;
 use EzmaxApi::Object::InscriptionGetCommunicationListV1Response;
 use EzmaxApi::Object::InscriptionGetCommunicationListV1ResponseMPayload;
+use EzmaxApi::Object::InscriptionGetCommunicationsendersV1Response;
+use EzmaxApi::Object::InscriptionGetCommunicationsendersV1ResponseMPayload;
 use EzmaxApi::Object::InscriptionnotauthenticatedGetCommunicationListV1Response;
 use EzmaxApi::Object::InscriptionnotauthenticatedGetCommunicationListV1ResponseMPayload;
 use EzmaxApi::Object::InscriptiontempGetCommunicationListV1Response;
 use EzmaxApi::Object::InscriptiontempGetCommunicationListV1ResponseMPayload;
+use EzmaxApi::Object::InvoiceGetAttachmentsV1Response;
+use EzmaxApi::Object::InvoiceGetAttachmentsV1ResponseMPayload;
 use EzmaxApi::Object::InvoiceGetCommunicationListV1Response;
 use EzmaxApi::Object::InvoiceGetCommunicationListV1ResponseMPayload;
 use EzmaxApi::Object::LanguageAutocompleteElementResponse;